Saya-ZM/odin-recipes/README.md

-In this project I'm bulding a recipes website.
+In this project, I'm bulding a recipes website.

 This demonstrates my knowledge in fundamentals HTML skills.
 This is shown through my ability to :
 - Write a boilerplate